ADmad/cakephp-jwt-auth/README.md

 If `record` key exists it's value will be returned as user record.
 No check will be done against the database.

+## Further reading

+For an end to end usage example check out [this](http://www.bravo-kernel.com/2015/04/how-to-add-jwt-authentication-to-a-cakephp-3-rest-api/) blog post by Bravo Kernel.